Azure/azure-powershell/src/ApiManagement/ApiManagement/help/New-AzApiManagementNamedValue.md

 ```

 ### -Tag
-Tags to be associated with Property.
+Tags to be associated with named value.
 This parameter is optional.

 ```yaml
 Type: System.String[]